 Out With the Old

 The less things you have, the easier they are to organize.
 From Overwhelmed to Organized reminds us that it’s best to let go of things that you no longer have any use for, particularly if you have a tendency to hoard clothes and accessories.
 So throw out those old socks and donate the intact ones to charity.
-After that, it’ll be much easier to keep everything organized.
+When I was trying to organise my socks, I came across an old pair of face socks that I was once gifted.
+I thought about getting rid of them but they actually hold a lot of memories, so I decided to keep them.
+With all your socks, it’ll be much easier to keep everything organised.

 Fold Your Socks Like an Army Ranger